 For non-California vendors that don't charge tax, a system-added tax will automatically be assessed on the purchase.

-If a California vendor does not charge tax, the cardholder should contact them to determine why a tax was not assessed.
-Some types of purchases may not be taxable (such as purchases for resale), and the vendor should be able to provide additional information.
+If a California supplier does not charge tax, the cardholder should contact them to determine why a tax was not assessed.
+Some types of purchases may not be taxable (such as purchases for resale), and the supplier should be able to provide additional information.

-- I am using the P-Card for a subscription, and the vendor will periodically charge our card, instead of processing a single charge.
+- I am using the P-Card for a subscription, and the supplier will periodically charge our card, instead of processing a single charge.
 Are recurring charges allowable on the P-Card?

 Recurring charges are acceptable as long as the charges are reviewed by the cardholder on the statement and reviewed by others (i.e. Fiscal Officer) for appropriateness and accuracy.